ginopalazzo/ginopalazzo.github.io/_posts/2018-02-12-spanish-median-rental-room-prices.markdown

 This is because there aren't final prices (16,5K rooms is a decent sample).
 We don't have a way to be sure what was the final price of that room.

-Same conclusion as before post, we could avoid this problem if we take an snaptshoot every day for a month of the Idealista.com data and delete the items that have been online for long periods of time.
+As we concluded in the previous post, we could avoid this issue if a snapshot wew taken every day for at least one month and get rid of those items that have been online for a long period of time.
 This would avoid the highest items prices that are not going to be rented and also we could make our sample size bigger.

-On the other hand, this map is far more understandable; it's interactive, zoomable and it show information of the name and median rent price.
+On the other hand, this map is far more understandable; it's interactive, zoomable and it shows information of the name and median rent price.